robjg/dido/DIDO-DATA.md

 [ArrayData](http://rgordon.co.uk/projects/dido/current/api/dido/data/ArrayData.html)
 amongst others.
 These are immutable and thread safe implementations.

-Convenience static creation methods exist on `DidoData` which will the implementation that is considered the most performant for general use in any release.
+Convenience static creation methods exist on `DidoData` which will use the implementation that is considered the most performant for general use in any release.

 `DidoData` can be created from field values: